Check out our price breakdown of the top medical schools in Poland

 You need to pass an entrance exam in Biology and Chemistry to apply here.
 Candidates graduating from a high school with a different language of instruction than English must also provide a language certificate.
 The diploma you receive after graduation allows you to start practising everywhere around the world.

-The score for the admission ranking is based on the candidates’ high school diploma grades in the science subjects.
-The school is listed in the WDOMS and is recognised by the World Health Organisation, so after graduation, you can practice everywhere around the world.
+The score for the admission ranking is based on the candidates’ high school diploma grades in science subjects.
+The school is listed in the WDOMS and is recognised by the World Health Organisation, so after graduation, you can practise everywhere around the world.

 16. Wrocław University of Environmental and Life Sciences is a public school accredited by the EAEVE that offers a Veterinary Medicine course in English.
 It is located in Wroclaw - one of the fastest-growing Polish cities.

 17. The Faculty Of Veterinary Medicine At The Warsaw University Of Life Sciences (WULS-SGGW) is located in Poland's capital.
 It is a public school established at the beginning of the 19th century.
-Nowadays, WULS has 13 faculties where over 16,000 students are enrolled in different courses.
+Nowadays, WULS has 13 faculties, and over 16,000 students are enrolled in different courses.

 To be admitted to the course, you need to pass an entrance exam in Biology and Chemistry.
 However, applicants with previous education in an animal-related field can be exempted from entrance exams.
 The school has accreditation by the EAEVE, and its graduates are allowed to start practising worldwide.